sVujke/nba-player-positions-machine-learning/README.md

 Domain Knowledge | 0.79 | 0.893 | 0.877
 Univariate | 0.73 | 0.893 | 0.85

-Confusion Matrices in the soure file.
+Confusion Matrices in the source file.

-# Classifying 5 positions
+## Classifying 5 positions - Data Set 2
 The code can be found in [Classification_5_positions.ipynb](https://github.com/sVujke/nba-player-positions/blob/master/Classification_5_positions.ipynb)

-##Feature selection
+###Feature selection

 Using the domain knowledge, it has been decided to remove the following features: GP, GS, MIN, FG%, 3P%, FT%, PTS, YR, POS, 3PM, FTM, FGM.